Pet Dental Care & Treatment in Flagstaff

 The bottom line is that disease cannot really form on teeth that are kept clean.
 Prevention is the best way to combat any type of oral issue.
 Home dental care for pets includes the frequent removal of dental plaque and tartar that forms on an animal’s teeth.

 Regular brushing is one of the most effective actions a pet owner can take against dental disease.
-Consistent brushing may also reduce the need for annual or bi-annual dental cleanings by a veterinarian.

 Daily brushing is recommended and works best, but it may not always be possible.
 Several times a week can be effective.
 You’ll find that dogs are generally more receptive and easier than cats.
 This is where proper training is important.
 Brushing at home does not decrease the need for annual dental cleanings and exams from a veterinarian.